-Oatly oat drinks (except Organic) are fortified with B12, along with calcium, riboflavin and vitamin D.
+Oatly oat drinks (except Organic) are fortified with B12, along with calcium, iodine, riboflavin and vitamin D.

 Riboflavin, also known as vitamin B2, helps the body release energy from fats, carbohydrates and proteins, and also helps keep the skin, eyes and nervous system healthy.

 Meat, fish, eggs and dairy products are common sources of B2, so vegetarians and vegans should ensure they find alternative sources like legumes, leafy green vegetables, wholemeal bread, whole grain cereals, rice and yeast extract (2).

 Oatly oat drinks (except the Organic) are fortified with B2, as well as with calcium, iodine, vitamin D and vitamin B12.

 People eating a plant-based diet generally consume as much iron as omnivores, if not slightly more.
 (2) Common sources of iron in a plant-based diet include: